WokLibCodeClub/woklibcodeclub.github.io/README.md

 * ### Space Race

-This is a based on an old arcade game.
+This is a Python programme based on an old arcade game.
 The player has to control a rocket and move it from the bottom to the top of the screen while avoiding asteroids which are coming from left and right.
 The asteroids and the rocket are Python turtles.
 The instructions show how to build up the game using trinket, but the same code will work in any Python editor.

 * ### Hangman

-This is a version of the word-guessing game Hangman, which is more than 100 years old (but before computers were invented people had to play using pen and pencil).
+This is a Python version of the word-guessing game Hangman, which is more than 100 years old (but before computers were invented people had to play using pen and pencil).
 The instructions show how to build up the game using trinket; the code will work in other Python editors, except that the clear screen function does not act in exactly the same way in every editor.

 * ### LetterA